abhishekjshukla/Traffic-Signs-and-Object-Detection/README.md

 - More About YOLO: [Darknet/YOLO](https://pjreddie.com/darknet/yolo/)
 - GitHub: [thtrieu/darkflow](https://github.com/thtrieu/darkflow)

-This Project was submitted in **Smart India Hackathon 2018**.
+This Project was submitted in **Smart India Hackathon 2018** under team name: 6_Pixels.

 Along with Object Detection our model has been designed with easy to use and navigate interface (User Interface) using PYGAME library of Python.
+The Model also has the capability to notify user about the Traffic Signs and Vehicles using Speech.
+The speech is available in 4 Languages at the moment namely: English, Hindi, Bangali, Marathi.

 Also we have attempted to add the feature of Fatigue detection of the driver based on closing of eye using HaarCascades of OpenCV.
 If the driver's eyes remain closed for a long time, the alarm starts to ring to wake the driver up.

 The model also has the capability to estimate the distance of vehicle in front of it thus setting a stepping stone towards self-driving cars.
+Also you can view Map and Weather Condition in the User Interface.
+Below are some results and Screenshots of the  final project.

 # Usage